-E-LEARNING DAYS
+e-LEARNING DAYS

 Northfield Public Schools uses e-Learning days (formerly called flexible learning days) to mitigate the loss of instructional time when the weather forces school closures.
 Students receive e-Learning day instructions for learning at home on these days from their school and teacher(s).
-The latest district e-Learning day guidelines can be found online at: https://northfieldschools.org/parents/school-closings/.
+The latest district e-Learning day guidelines can be found online.